Spectral concentration and greedy k-clustering: Introduction

 We define a \emph{$k$-partition} of a graph $G$ to be a partition ${\cal A}=\{A_1,\ldots,A_k\}$ of $V(G)$ into $k$ disjoint subsets.
 We say that ${\cal A}$ is \emph{$(\alpha_{\myin}, \alpha_{\myout})$-strong}, for some $\alpha_{\myin}, \alpha_{\myout}\geq 0$, if for all $i\in \{1,\ldots,k\}$, we have

 Thus a high quality partition is one where $\alpha_{\myin}$ is large and $\alpha_{\myout}$ is small.

-\paragraph{Our contribution.} We present a simple and fast spectral algorithm which computes a partition provably close to {\em any} $(\alpha_{\myin}, \alpha_{\myout})$-strong $k$-partition if $\alpha_{\myin}$ is large enough (see Theorem~\ref{thm:main}).
+\paragraph*{Our contribution} We present a simple spectral algorithm which computes a partition provably close to {\em any} $(\alpha_{\myin}, \alpha_{\myout})$-strong $k$-partition if there is large gap between $\alpha_{\myin}$ and $\alpha_\myout$ (see Theorem~\ref{thm:main} for formal statement).
 We emphasize the fact that the algorithm's output approximates any good existing clustering in the input graph.
 The algorithm consists of a simple greedy clustering procedure performed on the embedding into $\mathbb{R}^k$ induced by the first $k$ eigenvectors.
+We further show how to implement this algorithm in near-linear time for any fixed $k$ and error guarantee (see Theorem~\ref{thm:algorithm2}).

+In the analysis of our algorithm, we show some interesting spectral properties of graphs that admit strong $k$-partitions: each of the (rescaled) first $k$ eigenvectors of the Laplacian matrix of the graph is close to some vector that is constant on each cluster; the image of each cluster concentrates around some point in the spectral embedding, and all these points are well separated.

-\paragraph{Related work.} The discrete version of Cheeger's inequality asserts that a graph admits a bipartition into two sets of small external conductance if and only if the second eigenvalue is small \cite{DBLP:journals/combinatorica/Alon86, DBLP:journals/jct/AlonM85, cheeger, DBLP:conf/focs/Mihail89, DBLP:journals/iandc/SinclairJ89}.
+\paragraph*{Related work} The discrete version of Cheeger's inequality asserts that a graph admits a bipartition into two sets of small external conductance if and only if the second eigenvalue is small \cite{DBLP:journals/combinatorica/Alon86, DBLP:journals/jct/AlonM85, cheeger, DBLP:conf/focs/Mihail89, DBLP:journals/iandc/SinclairJ89}.
 In fact, such a bipartition can be efficiently computed via a simple algorithm that examines the second eigenvector.
 Generalizations of Cheeger's inequality have been obtained by Lee, Oveis Gharan, and Trevisan \cite{DBLP:conf/stoc/LeeGT12}, and Louis \etal~\cite{DBLP:conf/stoc/LouisRTV12}.
 They showed that spectral algorithms can be used to find $k$ disjoint subsets, each with small external conductance, provided that the $k$-th eigenvalue is small.
 An improved version of Cheeger's inequality has been obtained by Kwok \etal~\cite{DBLP:conf/stoc/KwokLLGT13} for graphs with large $k$-th eigenvalue.